Nexmo/Quickstarts/sms/send/README.md

 of the message.

 Make sure the `to` is in international format.
 If you're in the US or Canada, the `from` will have to be an inbound number that's part of your account.
-Carrier and country specific restrictions on the sender id (the `from`) can be found in our FAQ.
+Carrier and country specific restrictions on the sender id (the `from`) can be [found in our FAQ][1].

 New accounts can only send to numbers that have been verified in the dashboard, and 'Nexmo Demo' will be added to all messages.
 Once you've added funds to your account, those restrictions will be removed.